Morph (TV series): Original episodes (2006, 2013–2015)

-The original 44 episodes of Morph were originally produced on the Aardman website back in 2006, and were re-used on Aardman's YouTube channel by around September 2008 until 2010, and Morph's YouTube channel from 4 November 2013 until 23 October 2015.
+The original 43 episodes of Morph were originally produced on the Aardman website in 2006.
+Subsequently, they were re-used on Aardman's YouTube channel from around September 2008 until 2010, and Morph's YouTube channel from 4 November 2013 until 23 October 2015.

-The original episodes uses the same clips originally used from Take Hart, Hartbeat, SMart and The Morph Files.
+The original episodes uses the same clips originally used from Take Hart, The Amazing Adventures of Morph, Hartbeat, SMart and The Morph Files.

 Series 1: 2014–2015

 The first series of the then-named Brand New Morph was released on YouTube from 4 July 2014 to 30 January 2015 with a Red Nose Day special being released on 6 March.
-The first series was also aired on CBBC throughout the summer of 2015.
+The series also aired on CBBC throughout the summer of 2015.

-Series 2: 2018
+Series 2: 2016

-The 2nd series of Brand New Morph was released to YouTube from 2 March 2018 until 14 September 2018, it is the first series being produced for Sky Kids, which streamed the first 2 series of Morph on Sky TV.
+The second series of Brand New Morph was released to Sky Kids in 2016 and then YouTube from 2 March 2018 until 14 September 2018.
+It is the first series produced for Sky Kids, which also streamed the first two series of Morph on Sky TV.

-Series 3: 2021
+Series 3: 2018

-The third series of Brand New Morph made its way to YouTube on 12 February 2021 until 31 December 2021, with the episodes taking place during some special events that occurred during the year.
+The third series of Brand New Morph made its way to Sky in 2018 and to YouTube on 12 February 2021 until 31 December 2021, with the episodes taking place during some special events that occurred during the year.

-All of the episodes were produced during production for the 2nd series in 2018, 3 years before it was officially shown in 2021.

-Series 4: 2022
+The Epic Adventures: 2020

-The fourth series of Brand New Morph (now titled: 'The Epic Adventures of Morph) made its way to YouTube on 1 April 2022 until 8 July 2022, with the episodes' running time now extended to five minutes.
+The Epic Adventures of Morph made its way to Sky in 2020, with the series re-released on YouTube between 1 April 2022 and 8 July 2022; the episodes' running time was also extended to five minutes.
 Delilah and Grandmorph made their return to the series as main characters also.
 The Very Small Creatures still appeared from time to time and Gillespie made a cameo in 'Beanstalk.'

-All of the episodes were produced in 2020, 2 years before it was officially shown in 2022.
+Folly, along with Gobbledygook, however, did not appear once in the series.